stefanofago73/lab-check-exceptions-in-streams/README.md

 ### IDEAs PRESENTED ###

-1. Nothing more that the simple code block the use idiomatic</br>
+1. Nothing more that the simple code-block that use idiomatic</br>
    try/catch to managed the Checked Exception trasforming it in</br>
    a Runtime Exception</br>

 2. In this example, a static-factory method is used to produce a Function</br>
    without Checked-Exception.
 It's also create a specific Runtime-Exception.</br>
-   Better than (1) but specific an however not elegant...</br>
+   Better than (1) but specific and however not elegant...</br>

 3. In this example, a static-factory method is used with the new</br>
    concept of ThrowingFunction that extends Function; using the Java 8</br>
-   interface featurea it's possible to create a better abstraction</br>
+   interface features it's possible to create a better abstraction</br>
    We have the traslatation from Checked to Runtime Exception</br>

 4. Similar to (3) but, this time, we have a Sneaky Throw...</br>
-   Using some trick on Generics translatation we can retain the</br>
+   Using some trick on Generics translation we can retain the</br>
    Checked Exception that can be thrown in the ThrowingFunction.</br>